-Painting is all good and fun but sometimes it’s fun to use something other than a paintbrush!
+Painting is a great activity to do with kids but sometimes it’s fun to use something other than a paintbrush!
 This easy shamrock craft for kids is perfect for little hands and you could also use it to help teach colour mixing.

-Start by cutting a shamrock shape out of green card, I did mine freehand (after cutting out lots of hearts for Valentines Day it was surprisingly easy!) but if you’re worried yours won’t look right could always check for a template on Google.
+- Start by cutting a shamrock shape out of green card, I did mine freehand (after cutting out lots of hearts for Valentines Day it was surprisingly easy!).
 I also recommend using card rather than paper for this craft as it will hold a lot more paint before it goes soggy.

-On the plate place either green paint or blue and yellow paint so that you can make green by mixing them, using a plate means that the paint is a lot easier to access (and less likely to get knocked over) than if you pop it into a pot.
+- On the plate place your green, blue and yellow paints.
+You can encourage your child to make green paint themselves by mixing them, using a plate means that the paint is a lot easier to access (and less likely to get knocked over) than if you pop it into a pot.
 Using just the green paint is easier but it's fun to look at what different shades of green you can create with a bit of mixing.

 More St Patrick’s Day Crafts

 This colour mixing activity for St Patrick’s Day is great for teaching mark making or colour mixing too.